 Introduction to the concepts of cognitive and human information processing, their application to information systems design, and assessment of the usability and usefulness of information systems.
-Prerequisite: INF 3350.
+Prerequisite: INF 3350, EH 3315.
+Offered even spring semesters.

 INF 4365 Project Management for Informatics